-- Bethel University Academic Theatre will present the Oscar Wilde play, “The Importance of Being Earnest” Oct.
-15-18 in Bouldin Auditorium of the Dickey Fine Arts Building on the Bethel campus.
+- Bethel University's Academic Theatre production of the play “Proof” begins this Thursday, Feb.
+25, in Bouldin Auditorium of the Dickey Fine Arts Building on campus.